Wifihaxrr/DWO-Public-PrivateServer/README.md

    dotnet run
    ```

-The server will start listening on port **15000** for all client connections.
+The server will start listening for client connections.

 ### Server Configuration

-The server operates in **single-port mode** where all client connections are managed through port 15000 with optimized connection handling for different game services.
+The server operates in **single-port mode** where all client connections are managed through a unified port with optimized connection handling for different game services.

 ## 🏗️ Architecture